At a Glance

 Recipe By: United States Potato Board

 For many families, Thanksgiving dinner wouldn’t be right without mashed potatoes.
-It seems there is always one family member relegated to the task of whipping them at the last minute – an honorable duty.
+It seems there is always one family member relegated to the task of whipping them – an honorable duty.
 And there is always someone else leaning over his shoulder making sure he adds a bit more butter.

 - 4 large russet potatoes (about 2 pounds total)